dirigible-ai/dirigible-node/README.md

 }));
 ```

-The SDK supports OpenAI, Anthropic and Google Gemini:
+The SDK supports OpenAI, Anthropic and Google clients:
 ```typescript
 import { observeAIClient } from '@dirigible-ai/sdk';
 import OpenAI from 'openai';